 The Little Town In Virginia That Might Just Be The Most Unique Town In The World

-With its tiny historic jails and lack of stoplights, Mathews takes the notion of small town living to a new level.
+With its tiny historic jails and lack of stoplights, Mathews takes the notion of small-town living to a new level.
 But this Chesapeake haven isn’t just quaint; it’s unmistakably cool.
 Consider the miles of pristine shoreline, water activity, and authentic coastal life that can only come from a town that’s been established in Virginia since 1700.
-After learning more about Mathews, it won’t be any mystery why this town was voted a Must-Visit Town In America by Budget Travel.
+After learning more about Mathews, it won’t be any mystery why this unique town in Virginia was voted a Must-Visit Town In America by Budget Travel.
 And moreover, it might just be the most fascinating town in the world.

-Have you visited Mathews recently, or do you happen to be a resident of this incredible town?
+Have you visited Mathews recently, or do you happen to be a resident of this incredibly unique town in Virginia?
 Be sure to share your story with us!
 For more small towns, be sure to check out these 11 Towns In Virginia That Are Downright Delightful.